csavasegal/csavasegal.github.io/Teaching_materials/OSHER_Summer2025/Lecture_01.md

 **Aboriginal Australian Communities (e.g., Kuuk Thaayorre speakers):**
 - Use absolute cardinal directions (north, south, east, west) rather than relative directions (left, right).
 - Children learn to track directionality extremely early and become experts at orientation.

-As a result, their **spatial memory and navigation skills** outperform those of people in Western societies—even in unfamiliar environments.
+- As a result, it has been shown that **spatial memory and navigation skills** outperform those of people in Western societies—even in unfamiliar environments.

-**Classroom Activity:**
-- Ask: *“Without using your phone or looking outside—can you point to north?”*
-- Discuss how **language encodes habitual attention** and influences cognitive strategies.

----

-### Cultural Differences in Face Processing

-**The Other-Race Effect:**
-- People are generally better at recognizing and differentiating **faces from their own racial or ethnic group.**
-- Eye-tracking studies show cultural differences in how people **scan faces**:
-  - **Western participants**: Tend to fixate on the eyes and mouth.
-  - **East Asian participants**: Often fixate more on the center of the face (e.g., the nose), leading to less emphasis on individual features.

-These differences may be shaped by cultural display rules and norms around **eye contact, emotional expression, and identity**.
+- Why this is cool: it extends to other domains!
+    - [Gaby (2012)](https://pmc.ncbi.nlm.nih.gov/articles/PMC3428806/) used comparisions between the Thaayorre, English and bilingual speakers to demonstrate that the language we have for spatial orientation—particularly whether it uses **absolute (cardinal)** or **relative (egocentric)** reference frames—influences how we mentally represent time. *Crucially, the study suggests that our temporal thinking patterns are shaped by the way we talk about space, not by specific temporal vocabulary, supporting the idea that language indirectly influences cognition through entrenched habits of attention.*

 ---

 ### Broader Implications and Questions